synergy-au/cactus-runner/README.md

+# Cactus Runner

-# Client CSIP-AUS Test Harness
+Cactus Runner is a component of the Client CSIP-AUS Test Harness.

 ## Test Procedures